mangobrain/depthbuffer-uk-hugo/content/posts/2023-05-21-eurorack-artisanal-jank.md

 but also using it as a vehicle for tons of other things I've wanted to build/film/explain/nerd out about along the way.

-Picking up where we left of...
+Picking up where we left off...

 ## Why is the audio quiet in the first place?